viespinoza/LS-Introduction-to-Programming-with-JavaScript/README.md

 # LS-Introduction-to-Programming-with-JavaScript
-Launch School - Book: Introduction to Programming with JavaScript
+Exercises from the Launch School book: Introduction to Programming with JavaScript.
+Each chapter in the book has a folder.
+One file for every exercise in the chapter.